KaveIO/AmbariKave/deployment/cloudbreak/README.md

 * --kill-failed - if present, all clusters which reported failure will be deleted
 * --kill-all - if present, all clusters will be deleted after deployment is complete

+Use ```"--verbose"``` parameter, if you want to see more information about stack and cluster status druging deployment.

 ## Deleting clusters

 Cloudbreak clusters can be deleted using the ```deployment/cloudbreak/kill_clusters.py```